r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 There isn't much I can do about it apart from generating a signature and letting it be evaluated over time.
 I can assure you this is nothing to be concerned of, it is simply Windows notifying that it might not recognise the signature from the common signatures pool.

 The provided software is completely safe.

+## Sources
+This method was a side project mainly for learning purposes and honing skills. _(Also because I don't have MSWord lol)_

+It was based on the original guide here: https://steamcommunity.com/sharedfiles/filedetails/?id=2719382752